cheillie/Password-Vault/README.md

 **User Stories**
 - As a user, I want to be able to add a password to my saved list
-- As a user, I want to be able to edit a password that I've already saved
 - As a user, I want to be able to remove a password that I've already saved
-- As a user, I want to be able to click into a saved password to see its details (email address, username, etc.)
+- As a user, I want to be able to enter a short 4-digit password to enter the Password Vault Application
-- As a user, I want to be able to save a list of passwords to a user
-- As a user, I want to be able to enter a short 4-digit password to enter the Password Vault Application (load the user's saved passwords)
+- As a user, I want to be able to save and load the data

+**Phase 4: Task 2**
+- Chose to make User class robust
+- removeAccount() and setLogin()

+**Phase 4: Task 3**
+- LoginScreen, PasswordVault,and PasswordVaultUI all have an association with User, JsonReader, and JsonWriter.
+It would be better if 3 of these classes extended another class/abstract class that has the association.
+- I should have made PasswordVaultUI an abstract class with fields User, JsonReader, JsonWriter, then have each of the pages with distinct functionality extend this abstract class.